Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Sears, Roebuck & Co. began selling its "Modern Homes" from a catalog in 1909 and others soon followed – Montgomery Ward (Wardway Ready-Cut Homes), Aladdin Homes ("Redi-cut" Houses), and Gordon-Van Tine Company also offered extensive lines of kit homes.

-The cost of a bungalow kit in 1915 was about $600.00 (about $18,000 in inflated current dollars).
+The cost of a typical bungalow kit in 1915 was about $600.00 (about $18,000 in inflated current dollars).

-Due in part to the widespread availability of plan books and ready-cut kits, Bungalows, like Four-squares were seldom built with the assistance of an architect.
 A builder got comfortable with a certain style and floor plan and built the same house with minor variations in detail over and over again – often on the same block.

 For more information on how most pre-war American homes were built see A Brief History of Homebuilding.)